Pet Support for Ageing Pet Owners

 Dog Walking, Grooming and Transport

-Northside Community Service offers assistance with petcare activities via their Pet Assistance and Wellbeing Service.
-Furry Favours is also able to offer support for pet owners and they have a subsidised scheme for pensioners.
+Furry Favours can offer pet support, including transport, and they have a subsidised scheme for pensioners.
+DTC Care, an NDIS provider also offers dog walking, transport and other pet-friendly services for older pet owners.
 In Cairns Ten Years Younger Home Care offers support with dog walking.

-Driving Miss Daisy offers safe, friendly and reliable companion driving services.
-You can book online or via 1800 324 791, the local Canberra number is 0419 255 395.
+Driving Miss Daisy offers safe, pet-friendly and reliable companion driving services.

 Veterinary Services

 There are two big afterhours veterinary hospitals, the Animal Referral Hospital and Canberra Veterinary Emergency Service, it is always a good idea to call ahead and check staffing levels and wait times.
-We now also have an afterhours GP Clinic called the Walk-in Clinic for Animals, available Wednesday - Sunday 7pm - 11pm.
-If you need to transport your pet to the vet, consider using the Pet Ambulance.
+We now also have an afterhours GP Clinic called the Walk-in Clinic for Animals, available Wednesday - Sunday 7 pm - 11 pm and Valley Vet Emergency on the weekends.

-Many veterinarians also offer home visits for your pet including Canberra Mobile Vets and Pawssum.
-End of life care, including palliative care and home euthanasia for your beloved companion is available with the compassionate Dr Ashlee at Sunset Vets or the Kindest Goodbye.
+Many veterinarians also offer home visits for your pet including Canberra Mobile Vets, Angel's Touch and Pawssum.
+End-of-life care, including palliative care and home euthanasia for your beloved companion, is available with the Sunset Vets, the Kindest Goodbye and Rest Your Paws.

-For online veterinary advice Your Vet Online can provide telehealth consultations for your pet and Knose Pet Health Hotline is a team of vet nurses who can provide advice 24/7 online.
+For online veterinary advice Your Vet Online and Vet Chat can provide telehealth consultations for your pet and Knose Pet Health Hotline is a team of vet nurses who can provide advice 24/7 online.

 Pet Behaviour